-ATTENTION: The Lemerand Wing will be closed for an exhibit installation on Monday, March 24 through Friday, March 28.
+ATTENTION: The Lemerand Wing will be closed for an exhibit installation through Thursday, April 3.

 The L. Gale Lemerand Wing features the Cuban Foundation Museum, the Prehistory of Florida Gallery, and exhibits on Weaponry from around the world.
 The L. Gale Lemerand Wing also contains several locations for rotating temporary and traveling exhibitions.